petermsiegel/pmsLibrary/src/∆F_Help.md

 > Isn't Jack lucky, winning twice in a row!

 ```
-⍝  Some multi-line text fields separated by non-null space fields
+⍝  Some multi-line Text fields separated by non-null Space fields
 ⍝  ∘ The backtick is our "escape" character.
 ⍝  ∘ Here each  `⋄ displays a newline character in the left-most "field."
 ⍝  ∘ { } is a Space Field with one space
 ⍝    (because there's one space between the braces).
-⍝  A space field is useful here because each multi-line field is built
+⍝  A Space field is useful here because each multi-line field is built
 ⍝  in its own rectangular space.
    ∆F 'This`⋄is`⋄an`⋄example{ }Of`⋄multi-line{ }Text`⋄Fields'
 This    Of         Text